brianjob/ivr/README.md

 ## 1 IVR Settings Document

-The IVR settings document is a JSON document that describes the behavior of a Healpay custom IVR solution.
+The IVR settings document is a JSON document that describes the behavior of a custom IVR solution.
 There are two types of settings defined in the document: system settings, and node settings.

 ### 1.1 System Settings